aetheronhq/tender-pipeline-pocs/README.md

-# Response Schedule Extraction POC (Gemini)
+# Tender Pipeline POCs

-Purpose: rapid experiments to extract tender response schedule structure (numbering, questions, limits, compliance items) from DOCX/XLSX/PDF using multiple Gemini-based approaches.
+Purpose: rapid experiments to validate architecture for the tender creation pipeline.
+Currently focused on extracting tender response schedule structure (numbering, questions, limits, compliance items) from DOCX/XLSX/PDF using multiple Gemini-based approaches.

 This repo is intentionally isolated from the main tender-creator-ai codebase to iterate quickly and choose the best architecture for production.

 ## Goals
 - Preserve exact question numbering and order from response schedules.